-Note: presently, this programme is mainly offered to KS4 students, but we have successfully piloted the programme over two years for Y7s as a tool to develop collaboration and team-building within the first terms of secondary education.
-Please contact us if you would like to offer this programme for other age groups within your school.
+Note: this programme is mainly offered to KS4 students, but we have successfully run the programme for Y7s as a tool to develop collaboration and team-building.
+Please contact us to discuss how the programme can best support your school.

 Careers in Theatre is a three-phase programme:

 Phase 1: a day-long programme in November which brings together around 50 students, often from two or three different schools, in teams of five disciplines who use a script extract as a stimulus to work collaboratively to produce a fully staged performance by 5pm.
 More than 300 young people take part over five to seven days.

 Phase 2: participants return to Half Moon to see a performance and find out about routes into the industry.
 Students take away an understanding of the skills and qualities necessary for a career in theatre alongside the qualifications which can help them achieve their ambitions.